Registrationwala

 • to approve amalgamation, merger or reconstruction;

-• to take over a company or acquire a controlling or substantial stake in another company.
+• to take over a company or acquire a controlling or substantial stake in another company;

 Also Read: Types of Directors in Pvt Ltd Company or Public Ltd Company

-Duties of Directors in Private and Public Limited Companies:
+Duties of Directors in Companies

-Duties of directors are fiduciary in nature which is derived from the normal principle that a director must be loyal to the company.
+Duties of directors are fiduciary in nature and stem from the general principle that a director must be loyal to the company.
+Some the primary duties enumerated under the Companies Act, 2013 under section 166, are as follows:

-1. Director has to act according to articles of association of the company.
+• The director has to act according to articles of association of the company.

-2. Director shall act in good faith and in the interest of the company and other stakeholders.
+• The director shall act in good faith and in the interest of the company and other stakeholders.

-3. Director shall observe due and reasonable care, skills and diligence and exercise independent judgement while performing their duties.
+• The director shall observe due and reasonable care, skills and diligence and exercise independent judgement while performing their duties.

 If a director of the company contravenes any of these duties, such director shall be punishable with fine which shall not be less than one lakh rupees but which may extend to five lakh rupees.

-3507 Views
+6144 Views

 • Share This Post